Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Empirical Strategy

 While this choice is not particularly consequential\textemdash as can be seen by comparing Tables \ref{tab:rdd_cont} and \ref{tab:rdd_randinf} in the Appendix\textemdash we prefer the continuity approach for two reasons.
 First, to ensure that we are not giving excessive weight to the observations in principle most vulnerable to manipulation (here in the form of parents managing to delay or push forward the entry to school of a child, which we cannot entirely rule out).
 This is an \textit{a priori} argument, as the \cite{mccrary08} test provides evidence against the presence of a discontinuity in the density function of the running variable around the cutoff.

 For the same reason, we also make use of the full one-year window around the cutoff, set at 30 June 2004, and give each observation equal weight (uniform kernel).
-In other words, we are comparing the vaccination rates of the full 2021 Year-12 class (treatment group) with the 2021 Year-11 class (control group)\textemdash those born July 2003-June 2004 with those born July 2004-June 2005 who all have a census record of being a student.
+In other words, we are comparing the vaccination rates of the full 2021 Year 12 class (treatment group) with the 2021 Year 11 class (control group)\textemdash those born July 2003-June 2004 with those born July 2004-June 2005 who all have a census record of being a student.

-Second, and more relevant to our application, a local-randomisation approach compares outcome conditional means at two neighbouring intervals of the running variable.
+Second, a local-randomisation approach compares outcome conditional means at two neighbouring intervals of the running variable.
 Intuitively, it draws lines with no slope\textemdash horizontal.
 Instead, the continuity-based approach estimates a local polynomial, which can, hence, follow the slope of the density of the outcome conditional on the running variable.

-Third, and more relevant to our application, a local-randomisation RDD compares average vaccination rates in two narrow birth-cohort intervals that straddle the 30 June 2004 cut-off, implicitly assuming those averages are flat within each interval.
-By contrast, the continuity-based RDD fits a local polynomial to the conditional mean function of the outcome (vaccination) given the running variable (date of birth), allowing the conditional mean to vary smoothly with the running variable.
-This flexibility is desirable here because vaccination uptake shows a clear cohort trend (see Figure \ref{fig:glob} and \ref{fig:deadln}) and the polynomial can capture that slope while still identifying the jump at the threshold.
+This flexibility is desirable here because vaccination uptake shows a clear cohort trend (see Figures \ref{fig:glob} and \ref{fig:deadln}) and the polynomial can capture that slope while still identifying the jump at the threshold.

+Finally, we present below a formal description of our sharp RDD application.
+Let $X_i$ denote student $i$'s month--year of birth and let the cutoff be $c=\text{30 June 2004}$.
+Define the treatment-assignment indicator $T_i \equiv \mathbbm{1}\{X_i \le c\}$, i.e. equal to one if $i$ is in Year 12 in 2021 and zero otherwise.
+Let $Y_{i,t}$ be an indicator that $i$ has received (at least) the first COVID-19 dose by calendar date $t$.
+Our estimand is the sharp RD effect at date $t$,

+which we estimate via local linear regression with a uniform kernel on a fixed 12-months window, $[c-12,\,c+12]$.
+Identification of $\tau_{\text{SRD}}(t)$ follows \cite{hahn2001}.

+The assumptions required for identification are: (i) right- and left-hand limits of the relevant conditional expectations exist in a neighbourhood of $c$; (ii) the density of $X_i$ is positive at $c$ (no precise manipulation, which we check via a McCrary test); and (iii) the conditional mean functions $\mathbb{E}[Y_{i,t}(0)\mid X_i=x]$ and $\mathbb{E}[Y_{i,t}(1)\mid X_i=x]$ are continuous at $c$, where $Y_{i,t}(0)$ and $Y_{i,t}(1)$ denote the potential vaccination outcomes at time $t$ if student $i$ were assigned to the Year 11 and Year 12 sides of the cutoff, respectively.